 Not surprisingly, today’s executive job seekers discover employment opportunities by using online sources.
-There are hundreds of job boards, both generic and niche, as well as aggregators, social media, association boards, and executive search company websites to choose from.
+There are hundreds, if not thousands, of job boards, both generic and niche, as well as aggregators, social media, association boards, and executive search firm websites to choose from.
 Just like any online source these in-demand sites are constantly changing and evolving.
-So which ones will work best for you in 2023?
+So which ones will work best for you in 2024? (because let’s be serious 2023 is already so last year)

 There are many (many) others, of course, but this list of best job search websites (in our opinion) should give you a good starting point for your next job hunt: